GCC-Future-Engineers-2026/GCC-fe-code-2026/README.md

 **OPEN CHALLENGE CAMERA**

 Our Camera Code for the open challenge searches for objects and sends the data to a Lego Hub using the PUPRemote library.
-When it starts, it turns on a light.
-It locks the camera's brightness and color settings so the pictures always look the same.
-It also sets up a Region of Interest (ROI) to limit where the camera looks.
+It sets the camera resolution to QVGA (320x240 pixels).
+When it starts, it sets up a Region of Interest (ROI) to limit where the camera looks. set_auto_gain(), set_auto_whitebal(), and set_auto_exposure() are set to False to keep the image and thresholds consistent when in different lighting conditions.

 In the main loop, the camera takes a picture and makes a copy of it.
 This lets the script read the data on one copy while drawing helpful lines on the screen with the other.
 ```